gnaudio/jabra-browser-integration/README.md

 With current internal implementation of this software package, the following is supported:

 ### Jabra devices
 All professional Jabra headsets and Jabra speakerphones are supported.
-I.e. the [Jabra Evolve series](https://www.jabra.com/business/office-headsets/jabra-evolve), the Jabra Pro series, the Jabra Biz series, and the [Jabra Speak series](https://www.jabra.com/business/speakerphones/jabra-speak-series).
+I.e. the [Jabra Evolve series](https://www.jabra.com/business/office-headsets/jabra-evolve), the Jabra Pro series, the Jabra Biz series, the [Jabra Speak series](https://www.jabra.com/business/speakerphones/jabra-speak-series), and the [Jabra Engage series](https://www.jabra.com/business/office-headsets/jabra-engage).

 ### Operating system support
 The following desktop operating systems are supported: